AAAS Mentor Awards

 The award is open to all regardless of nationality or citizenship.
 Nominees must be living at the time of their nomination.

-- A summary of the actions that form the basis for the nomination (about 250 words);
+- A Summary of Actions that form the basis for the nomination (about 250 words);

-- A list of students mentored with year PhD earned, institution and current employment;
+- A list of students mentored with year PhD earned, institution and current employment.
+Please use the following templates:

 - A maximum of five supporting letters from students and three supporting letters from colleagues representative of the different spheres in which the candidate has demonstrated effort, results, and commitment.
 Letters of nominations for candidates who are not direct doctoral mentors must indicate how the nominee mentored graduate students before and during the graduate school years.